 Cambridge Mobile Telematics already has some of the most cutting-edge telematics technology on the market which accurately monitors driving habits.
 This data is then used by insurers to create personalized and accurate car insurance policies.
 Customers are rewarded for safer driving habits with lowered premiums.

-CMT recently unveiled a new product that they are calling Claim Studio.
+CMT unveiled a new product a few years ago that they are calling Claim Studio.
 Claim Studio utilizes the existing telematics data that the company collects and then automatically puts together a narrative accident report as soon as it detects a crash.
 This report is compiled before someone even contacts their insurer to report a crash, allowing customers to file claims and receive payment faster than ever before.

 CMT first made waves back in 2012 when they first released their mobile usage-based auto insurance to the general market.
 Since then, their telematics technology has been implemented in 25 countries around the world.
 If their new Claims Studio products work as they say it will, auto-generated accident reports could become standard in the not-to-distant future.